 The focus in this case study is on the differences seen between the pre and post intervention language samples.
-Using the Link menu in SALT, Sam's pre and post samples were linked for side-by-side analysis with the samples equated by the same number of total words (NTW = 530).
+Using the Link menu in SALT, Sam's pre and post samples were linked for side-by-side analysis with the samples equated by the same number of total words (NTW = 545).
 Sam's linked samples were compared to age-matched peers retelling the same story selected from the Narrative Story Retell database (see Appendix D).

-Selected database samples Pre-RtI:
+Selected database samples Pre RtI:

-79 samples matched by age: 11;7 - 12;7
+- 79 samples matched by age: 11;7 12;7 - 31 samples matched by age and same number of total words (NTW)

-Selected database samples Post-RtI:
+Selected database samples Post RtI:

-55 samples matched by age: 11;10 - 12;8
+- 55 samples matched by age: 11;10 12;8 - 24 samples matched by age and same number of total words (NTW)

-- The Standard Measures Report shows the results of the pre and post samples with the relevant standard scores for each of the standard measures. - Transcript Length: In each story retell Sam used an adequate number of utterances and retold the narrative in average elapsed time. - Narrative Structure: Sam's NSS Composite Score, which measures narrative structure and content, increased from 17 (1.79 SD below the database mean) to within normal limits at 26 (0.30 SD above the database mean). - Syntax/Morphology: His mean length of utterance in morphemes (MLUm) was low in both retells.
-MLUm was 9.28 (1.13 SDs below the mean) on his first retell which but increased to 10.33 (0.73 SD below the database mean) on his second retell.
-His SI Composite Score, a measure of clausal density, was also low for both retells, but increased from 1.20 in the first retell to 1.42 in the second retell.
+The Standard Measures Report shows the results of the pre and post samples with the relevant standard scores for each of the standard measures.

+- Transcript Length: In each story retell Sam used an adequate number of utterances and retold the narrative in average elapsed time. - Macro Analysis: Sam's NSS Composite Score, which measures narrative structure and content, increased from 17 (1.79 SD below the database mean) to within normal limits at 26 (0.34 SD above the database mean). - Syntax/Morphology: His mean length of utterance in morphemes (MLUm) was low in both retells.
+MLUm was 9.27 (1.32 SDs below the mean) on his first retell which but increased to 10.33 (0.69 SD below the database mean) on his second retell.
+His SI Composite Score, a measure of clausal density, was also low for both retells, but increased from 1.20 in the first retell to 1.43 in the second retell.